The Air Force revealed its new slogan and emblem a couple of weeks ago. I just found out about it from the snarkholes at Boing Boing.

-It’s worth noting that Deutschland, Deutschland über alles predates Nazi Germany–just as the USA’s national anthem predates several regrettable periods in our history.
-(The line about “the land of the free” was written by a slave owner while slavery was still constitutional, and it was adopted as the official anthem in 1931 while racial segregation was still legally practiced in many parts of the country.)
+It’s worth noting that Deutschland, Deutschland über alles predates Nazi Germany – just as the USA’s national anthem predates several regrettable periods in our history.
+(The line about “the land of the free” was written by a slave owner while slavery was still constitutional, and the song was adopted as the official anthem in 1931, while racial segregation was still legally practiced in many parts of the country.)

 (Apparently a racist song, Jump Jim Crow, was once mistaken for our national anthem.
 This isn’t just crazy conjecture, you know.)